akash95189/AirBnb-Data-Analysis/README.md

 ## Project Overview

-This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
+This project is an end-to-end data analysis solution designed to extract critical business insights from AirBnb data.
 We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.

 ---
 ## Project Steps